[updated September 22nd, 2017]

 If you're looking to do coalition/community building of any sort, like via a social-justice conference, incorporating racism/racial segregation within it accomplishes the exact opposite of that goal, public segregation and public coalition building aren't at all compatible!
 And that's the rub with destructive/evil lies, they aren't just false, they are the complete opposite of the truth.
 We need to stay alert and vigilant against such divisive lies as best as we can, so we can recognize them as soon as possible, call them out and reject them; the devil is always looking for a point of entry in the minds of humanity, and don't think he doesn't have a strategy for the radical-minded too; the evidence shows he does, and he's been successful once again.
 (A book recommendation on enlightening that point further: The Screwtape Letters by C.S.
 Lewis.)Conclusion

 So what language can we use that doesn’t further this divisive and propagandistic purpose?
 It's not that complicated, we just need to be more accurate, no longer using the term race as if such a thing really exists, and no longer limiting ourselves to simplistic and false labels like Black, White, etc. that imply the existence of distinct biological races.
 Why say something that supports a divisive lie?
 Why not use the term ethnicity instead of race, since the former doesn't contain a divisive falsehood in its definition?
 Why not talk of heritage or nationality instead of this nefarious and presumptuous lie called race?
 If we did that instead there would still be the specificity that's needed to associate with varying realities and histories of people of similar external/superficial physical characteristics and national origin, without supporting racism yourself; there can still be the honoring of the wonderful diversity of cultures, along with their disparate struggles, without pushing lies that actually serve brutal racism and tyrannical statism.
-Statism, also based on lies, it's worth repeating, is what enables destructive racism more than any other external thing; it continues to be the evil that diverse people of conscience should be uniting against, instead of wasting their time looking at themselves and others through a destructive lens of lies.
+Statism, also based on lies, it's worth repeating, is what enables destructive racism more than any other external thing; it continues to be the evil that diverse people of conscience should be uniting against (by nonviolently disconnecting from the money-slave-system and connecting to the Earth and each other in natural voluntary communities), instead of wasting their time looking at themselves and others through a destructive lens of lies.